 Q. How can I volunteer to serve as an Area Delegate?

 a.
-If your Area already has a Delegate, you are encouraged to contact that person and ask them if your Area has an Alternate Delegate.
+If your Area already has an Area Delegate, you are encouraged to contact that person and ask them if your Area has an Alternate Delegate.

 b.
-If your area does NOT have an Area Delegate, the World Service Office will assist you in taking the next steps to become the delegate for your Area.
+If your area does NOT have an Area Delegate, the World Service Office will offer suggestions on how you can take the next steps to become the delegate for your Area.
 This will consist primarily of contacting other groups in your Area to announce your intention and ask them to agree to be represented by you.

 This may sound like you are taking too much into your own hands.
 Many of us have felt that way when stepping out into uncharted S-Anon service work territory.
 Please know that you will be performing a much-needed service for the groups in your Area if you represent them at the S-Anon World Service Conference.
 You will be practicing our slogan, “Let it Begin with Me.”
 You will be stepping up to take on a vital role, and will be helping to assure that the World Service Conference is truly the voice of all S-Anon groups.
 You can lead the way for others who will come after you, and they will be able to depend on the experience, strength and hope that you will be able to share with them.